Rental home is being sold

 For Victorians aged 50 and older.

-There are step-by-step guides, self-help tools and other resources to assist you with understanding more about when a caravan is being sold, as well as compensation for renters.
+There are other resources to assist you with understanding more about what happens when a caravan is being sold and when a caravan park is closing.

 The Residential Tenancies Act 1997 is Victoria’s main law for renting.
-It describes the rights and duties of renters and landlords in numbered sections.
+It describes the rights and duties of renters and rental providers (such as rooming house operators) in numbered sections.

 The sections in this list relate to when a caravan or caravan park is being sold or closed.
 Click on a link to see more about the section.